kikeelectronico/Homeware-LAN/docs/docs/data.md

 None

 ### Returns
-A list of devices with its status
+A list of devices with its status as a json object.
 ```
 {
   device1: {...},